-The department operates the unique Zero Energy Laboratory, a state-of-the-art facility where students learn to test energy technologies and systems to achieve net-zero energy consumption.
-It is the only facility of its kind in the state.
+The department operates the Zero Energy Research Laboratory, a unique facility where students and researchers study the next generations of sustainable and renewable energy technologies.
+Itís the only facility of its kind in the state.
 The department also operates the:

-During your first year of study, you will take preparatory courses in mathematics and the basic sciences, including physics, computer science and chemistry.
+During your first year of study, youíll take preparatory courses in mathematics and the basic sciences, including physics, computer science and chemistry.
 Your required engineering courses will focus on areas such as:

-As you progress toward your degree, you will choose from a variety of technical elective courses that provide an in-depth knowledge of a specific engineering subject.
-As a senior, you will complete the departmentís unique senior design program.
-The program allows you to apply your learned engineering knowledge and skills to a design project that solves a real-world issue.
+As you progress toward your degree, youíll choose from a variety of technical electives that provide an in-depth knowledge of a specific engineering subject.
+As a senior, youíll complete the departmentís unique senior design program.
+The program allows you to design a project that solves a real-world issue.

-Our cutting-edge lab facilities and rich undergraduate research opportunities in alternative energy, nanotechnologies, advanced materials, biomedical and sustainability allow you to enrich your academic experience and enhance your career readiness.
+Our cutting-edge lab facilities and rich undergraduate research opportunities in alternative energy, nanotechnologies, advanced materials, biomedical and sustainability will enrich your academic experience and enhance your career readiness.